xahiru/IPA_Fall_2024/HKS0018/Mid_term_assignment/README.md

 13. Create Dashboard.vue, Overview.vue in components.
 14. Create folder db and create file mockData.js and data.json
 15. Install chart Dependencies "npm install chart.js vue-chartjs"
+16. Create settings.vue to control Temperature, Humidity, Soil Moisture, Light Level.
+17. Create navbar.vue and add it to other components.
+18. create logs.vue and logs.json in db folder write some demo data to show in logs.